YimikaD/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that adds execution permission for all to thhe file
+Script that set permission to the file hello